NeuroTechX/ntx_slack_archive/neurotechedu.md

  >So I guess for now, US spelling would be best.
 But I'm putting my foot down and saying that we should use the metric system.

+11/14/2017 3:01 AM

+ **jfrayshe** :

+ >Im with Sydney, I think we should keep it with what the analytics tells us for now, and definitely use the metric system